How is Cryptocurrency Taxed in Canada?

 **Note, I am not an accountant, nor am I an expert on cryptocurrencies.
 You should seek the advice of an accountant with experience in cryptocurrencies if you have any serious questions or concerns.

+Are you wondering how is cryptocurrency taxed in Canada?
 With the explosion of Bitcoin, Ethereum, and whatever other cryptocurrencies that currently exist or will come to exist, many people are starting to invest.
-These products aren’t exactly new, but they’ve been making headlines as of late for their huge gains (and losses).
+There’s money to be made (or lost), and you need to pay your fair share of taxes.

 How is cryptocurrency taxed in Canada?